 For a career in the financial sector, you'll usually need to study for professional qualifications.
 These are often achieved part time as part of your employment.
 Chartership and/or professional accreditation are available in areas such as accountancy, banking, insurance and actuarial work, and are vital for career development.

 What do statistics graduates do?

 Two thirds of statistics graduates were employed in the UK six months after graduation.
-The top three occupations for these graduates are actuaries, finance and investment analysts and advisors and business professionals.
+The top three occupations for these graduates are actuaries, finance and investment analysts and advisers, and business professionals.

 |Working and studying||6.8|